john-bokma/resume-pandoc/perl-programmer-john-bokma-resume.md

     text and convert it to, for example, PDF.
 Due to the asynchonous nature of the various programs avoiding race conditions is mandatory.

-## SF Metrics

-Senior Perl Developer; August 2015 - Present; remote, part-time

-Skills used:

-:   Modern Perl, LWP::UserAgent, Log::Log4perl, Test::Most, Text::Diff,
-    XML::Parser, DBI, Config::Tiny, Try::Tiny, URI, JSON, git, MySQL,
-    GitHub, Emacs Org Mode, Markdown, SEO.

-Role overview:

-:   - The development of a web crawler that downloads
-      XML data, verifies this data, gathers some statistics, and stores desired data and statistics in a MySQL database.
-I am also reponsible for writing all the technical documentation, specifications, and example SQL queries. (current)

-    - Developing a program to import a "JSON per line" database dump into a MySQL database.
-Reverse engineering of the file format, design of the 70+ MySQL database tables, logic to avoid duplicate code.

-Interesting challenges:

-:   Because the web crawler program downloads data from the Internet it
-    must be able to handle timeouts, partial downloads, etc. Moreover the XML parser must be able to distinguish between errors that can be safely ignored because they won’t affect the desired data much, and fatal errors.
-As a single crawl can gather a lot of data the MySQL database must be designed to deal with querying tens of millions of rows of data in mind.
-:   The database dump program required several refactoring steps to
-    avoid code repetition.
-Great care had to be taken to verify the types of JSON data and to verify all IDs had the correct type and were present in the dump.

 ## Eyeforyou